- HEALTH INFORMATION

 Christina Simmons developed severe HELLP Syndrome and preeclampsia during her first pregnancy in 2011, which required the immediate and premature delivery of her daughter.
 Christina is grateful for The Preeclampsia Foundation's education and resources that supported her throughout her pregnancy, early delivery and the aftermath.
 Today, Christina and her daughter are both healthy and thriving.
 Based on these experiences, Christina is a strong advocate for raising awareness and education about hypertensive disorders of pregnancy.
 Her wish is for every impacted family to have same high level of support and exceptional care that she and her daughter received from skilled and knowledgeable healthcare providers.
 Christina is a healthcare attorney and lives in Atlanta with her husband and daughter.
 She has served on the Patient Advisory Council since November 2015.

 Joy Victory developed severe preeclampsia and partial HELLP syndrome in 2013 late in her pregnancy, but her symptoms were disregarded and treatment was delayed.
 Her newborn daughter required immediate NICU care after being born in respiratory distress with suspected meconium aspiration syndrome.
-Joy’s highly chaotic and poorly managed hospital care was nearly as life-threatening as her disease.
-As a result, she became motivated to help women and families grappling with pregnancy complications in a broken healthcare system.
-She is a digital content editor specializing in environmental and science issues.
-She currently works in marketing and communications for the non-profit Environmental Defense Fund.
-She lives in Queens, N.Y., with her husband, Brendan, and daughter, who is now a spry, gregarious toddler.
+Joy’s highly chaotic and poorly-managed hospital care was nearly as life-threatening as her disease.
+In January 2016, she wrote in-depth about her experience with preeclampsia and the nation's high maternal mortality rate for Cosmopolitan magazine.
+She lives in Queens, N.Y., with her husband and daughter, where she works as a journalist.
 Joy has served on the Patient Advisory Council since November 2014.

 Laney Poye, Director of Community Relations, serves as the Patient Advisory Council's Staff Liaison.
 Laney currently manages the organization’s volunteer leaders and community partners in development, patient support and communications, and leads the national team for the Foundation's signature awareness event, The Promise Walk for Preeclampsia.